Open Banking and the Payment Services Directive II

 Open Banking is the name used by financial services industry when referring to new services allowing payment account holders to share their financial information with, and make payments to, banks and other authorised organisations.
 This change was led by the UK’s Competition and Markets Authority (CMA) to bring more competition and innovation to the financial services industry.

 Open Banking uses a secure system which allows you to tell your bank directly that you’re agreeing to use a regulated Third Party Provider (TPP).
 When you use the TPP to access your payment account you’ll be directed to your account provider to give your agreement.

 The important aspect of Open Banking is that it's up to you if you want to share your data.
 Open Banking gives the opportunity to share your information, but only if you expressly give your permission.

 The Payment Service Directive (PSD) is European law, which is translated into UK law as the Payment Services Regulation.
 This law tells banks and other providers how they have to process payments and other services linked to providing payment services.
 The PSD was updated, and one of the changes introduced similar services to those contained in the UK’s pen Banking rules.

 Open Banking was set up by the Competition & Markets Authority on behalf of the UK Government.
-You can give permitted companies (Third Party Providers or TPPs) access to your accounts, so they can provide you with two services:
+You can give permitted companies (Third Party Providers or TPPs) access to your accounts, so they can provide you with three services: